TTP

 Bright Sun

-The extensive ruins of the Roman mineral water spa city of Hierapolis include a grand theater, a vast necropolis (cemetery), colonnaded street, baths, and numerous other ruined structures.
+The extensive ruins of the Roman mineral water spa city of Hierapolis include a grand theater, a vast North Necropolis (cemetery), colonnaded street, baths, and numerous other ruined structures.

 Plan to spend 1 to 2 hours seeing the ruins and travertines, 3 if you're very interested in Roman architecture.

-If you have your own transport, enter the plateau via the north entrance (toward Karahayit) and drive slowly through the kilometer-long necropolis with Roman tombs large and small, simple and elaborate.
+If you have your own transport, drive to the north entrance (toward Karahayıt), park, and walk through the kilometer-long North Necropolis with Roman tombs large and small, simple and elaborate.

 Hierapolis, it would appear, was a place many sick people came in search of a cure, but died instead.
 One of these was the Apostle Philip, who died while on a visit here with his daughter in the year 80.
 Ruins of his grand martyrium (monumental tomb of a martyr) lie up the hill and just outside the city walls.